 During judo practice, he defeated an opponent from Kumamoto who tried to kill him in revenge.
 In the violent encounter, Nakamura stabbed and killed his assailant, which was ruled legitimate self-defence.

 He left Japan in 1902, and wandered around Mongolia.
-He became a military investigator at the age of sixteen and joined the Imperial Japanese Army and served as a covert agent in Northern China.
+He became a military investigator at 16 years, joined the Imperial Japanese Army & served as a covert agent in Northern China.

 He was one of 9 people out of 113 military affairs investigators to return to Japan alive.

 After the Russo-Japanese War, Nakamura suffered from tuberculosis.
 Searching for a cure, he studied the autonomic nervous system at Columbia University, USA, and received a doctorate.
 He also went to England, Germany, Belgium and France.

 Aikido Success Blueprint shows you how to fast-track your skills.
 A massive gold-mine of unique knowledge, plus Key Action Steps!